ds5110/git-intro/README.md

 <img src="figs/q1.png" width=500>

-* The locally generated PNG is embedded in the markdown using HTML, which allows you to set the desired width.
+* This markdown file embeds `figs/q1.png` in the markdown using HTML, which allows you to set the desired width.
 ```
 <img src="figs/q1.png" width=500>
 ```
-* You could use standard markdown syntax, but then you can't specify the width
+* If you're okay with the default width, you can use standard markdown syntax:
 ```
 ![alternative to HTML](figs/q1.png)
 ```